logo for injury-settlement-guide.com

 Does this constitute wrongful termination?

-Disclaimer: Information provided in your response is not formal legal advice, it is generic legal information and is based on the very limited information given in your question.
-You should always get a formal case evaluation from a licensed attorney.
+Disclaimer: Information provided in our response is NOT formal legal advice.
+It is generic legal information based on the very limited information you provided.
+Under no circumstances should the information in our response, or anywhere else on this site be relied upon when making decisions about your case.
+You should always get a formal case review from a licensed attorney.

 Comments for